natalie-a-1/Flash/contracts/README.md

     Status --> Environments
 ```

-All contracts are functionally complete and tested on local and forked environments, but should undergo formal audit before mainnet deployment.
+All core contracts are functionally complete and tested on local and forked environments, but should undergo formal audit before mainnet deployment.

 <div align="center">
   <h3>🔒</h3>